Christianity in Cornwall: Early history and legend

 It is notable that in Cornwall that most of the parish churches in existence in Norman times were generally not in the larger settlements and that the medieval towns which developed thereafter usually had only a chapel of ease with the right of burial remaining at the ancient parish church.
 Over a hundred holy wells exist in Cornwall, each associated with a particular saint, though not always the same one as the dedication of the church.
 In the Domesday Survey the church had considerable holdings of land but the Earl of Cornwall had appropriated a number of manors formerly held by monasteries.
 The monasteries of St Michael's Mount, Bodmin, and Tavistock, and the canons of St Piran, St Keverne, Probus, Crantock, St Buryan and St Stephen's all had land at this time.

 Various kinds of religious houses existed in medieval Cornwall though none of them were nunneries; the benefices of the parishes were in many cases appropriated to religious houses within Cornwall or elsewhere in England or France.

-There were also a number of peculiars, areas outside the diocesan administration.
+There were a number of peculiars, areas outside the diocesan administration.
 Four of these were directly under the Bishop of Exeter, i.e. Lawhitton, St Germans, Pawton, and Penryn; Perranzabuloe was a peculiar of Exeter Cathedral and St Buryan of the Kings of England.
 From the time of Bishop William Warelwast the administration of the remainder of Cornwall was in the hands of the Archdeacon of Cornwall and visits by the Bishop became more infrequent; only bishops could consecrate churches or conduct confirmations.

 Patron saint

-St Piran, after whom Perranporth is named, is generally regarded as the patron saint of Tinners and for some also of Cornwall.
+St Piran, after whom Perranzabuloe and Perranuthnoe are named, is generally regarded as the patron saint of Tinners and for some also of Cornwall.
 However, in earlier times it is likely that St Michael the Archangel was recognised as the patron saint; he is still recognised by the Church of England as the Protector of Cornwall.
 (The cult of St Michael is found in Norman times and is seen in the naming of St Michael's Mount after the similarly named monastery in Normandy.)
 The title has also been claimed for Saint Petroc who was patron of the Cornish diocese prior to the Normans.